PDFing Home Page Printing in PDFing

 Select the bin into which the printed paper is dumped.
 You may enter either the name or number of the bin.
 A blank entry selects the default bin of the printer.

-Select double-sided printing.
-The default, AUTO, selects the default duplex mode of the selected printer.
+For printers that support double-sided printing, the default, AUTO, selects the default duplexing method of the selected printer.
 The SIMPLEX selection switches double-sided printing off.

 Select the quality of printed output in terms of dots-per-inch.
 A zero entry selects the default dots-per-inch setting of the printer.